ELAI-Dev-Works/ELAI-DevKit/README.md

 ### Diagnostics & Extra Tools
 *   **Diagnostics:** If something goes wrong, you can run `diagnostic.bat` (Windows) or `diagnostic.sh` (Linux/macOS) to verify your Python version, dependencies, and syntax parser.
 *   **Extra Tools:** The `extra_tools.bat` / `extra_tools.sh` scripts provide a menu for additional helpful scripts, such as a System Prompt Builder to help you customize the instructions sent to the AI.

-### Automated Backup System & Restoration
-To protect your project from AI hallucinations, logical errors, or bad syntax, DevPatcher includes an automated backup system that triggers *before* any patch is applied.
-*   **.zip Backups:** Archives your project folder and saves it in the **parent directory** of your project (e.g., `../ProjectName_backup_2026-04-23_10-15.zip`).
-Saving outside the project folder prevents nested backup loops and keeps your workspace clean.
-*   **Git Commits:** If enabled, it automatically initializes a Git repository (if one doesn't exist) and creates a commit of your current working tree before applying changes.
-*   **Restoration:** You can restore previous states directly from the DevPatcher "Quick Settings" panel.
-The system supports "Only Changes" mode (rolling back only the specific files the patch modified) or "Full Replace" mode (extracting the entire ZIP archive over your directory).

 ## Core Applications & Modules